vb-santos/vb-santos/README.md

 <p align="left">

-  💌 You can send me a massage with some of these: ⤵️
+  💌 You can send me a message with some of these: ⤵️
 </p>